msayson/msayson.github.io/_posts/2017-03-07-hash-functions-for-cryptography-vs-lookup.markdown

 A hash function accepts an arbitrary sequence of bits, such as a string or file, and outputs a corresponding sequence of bits of fixed size.
 This output is known as the "hash" of the input.

 Why is this helpful?
 If you can work on fixed-length strings instead of files, you can compare files extremely quickly without having to read the whole file each time.
-Hashes are typically small compared to their input counterparts, and are inexpensive to store or keep in memory.
+Hashes are typically small compared to their input counterparts, and therefore less expensive to store or keep in memory.

 Because many hash functions are very fast at computing hashes, they are used in a large number of algorithms and data structures.
-In hash tables and caches, the hash function maps inputs to table indices to yield constant-time look-up and comparison of entries.
+In hash tables and caches, the hash function maps inputs to table indices to yield constant-time look-up and equality comparison of entries.

 ## Hash function collisions